Andrew Tate indicted on human trafficking, rape charges – DW – 06/20/2023

 After the December arrest, Romania's anti-organized crime agency said in a statement that it had identified six victims in the human trafficking case.
 It said they had been subjected to "acts of physical violence and mental coercion" and that they had been sexually exploited by members of the alleged crime group.

 It said the suspects lured victims with pretenses of love and later intimidated them, placed them under surveillance, and subjected them to other control tactics.
-They then coerce the victims into engaging in pornographic acts for the financial gain of the criminal enterprise.
+They then allegedly coerced the victims into engaging in pornographic acts for the financial gain of the criminal enterprise.

 Who is Andrew Tate?